apache/trafficcontrol/docs/source/overview/profiles_and_parameters.rst

 """"
 A Profile's :dfn:`Type` determines how its configured Parameters_ are treated by various components, and often even determine how the object using the Profile is treated (particularly when it is a server).
 Unlike the more general ":term:`Type`" employed by Traffic Control, the allowed Types of Profiles are set in stone, and they are as follows.

-.. danger:: Nearly all of these Profile Types have strict naming requirements, and it may be noted that some of said requirements are prefixes ending with ``_``, while others are either not prefixes or do not end with ``_``.
+.. danger:: Some of these Profile Types have strict naming requirements, and it may be noted that some of said requirements are prefixes ending with ``_``, while others are either not prefixes or do not end with ``_``.
 This is exactly true; some requirements **need** that ``_`` and some may or may not have it.
 It is our suggestion, therefore, that for the time being all prefixes use the ``_`` notation to separate words, so as to avoid causing headaches remembering when that matters and when it does not.

 ATS_PROFILE
 	A Profile that can be used with either an Edge-tier or Mid-tier :term:`cache server` (but not both, in general).
 This is the only Profile type that will ultimately pass its Parameters_ on to :term:`ORT` in the form of generated configuration files.
 For this reason, it can make use of the :ref:`t3c-special-strings` in the values of some of its Parameters_.